Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_foundry_relnotes.md

 The following new features and enhancements are available in this update:

+* **Product filtering**: the product list can be filter using the Owning Team filtering widget
 * **Product plan management**:
     * provider can add multiple plans to a product
     * provider can select the plan type: Free / Paid